Astraspire/fourthSpaceScripts_prototypes/README.md

 # Fourth Space MBC25 Scripts

-This repository contains prototype scripts for the **MBC25** musical beat machine and a small inventory system used to unlock and activate different machine variants.
-The code is written for the Horizon Worlds scripting API using TypeScript.
-This guide walks through the folders and explains how the pieces fit together so a new creator can navigate and extend the system.
+This repository contains prototype scripts for the **MBC25** musical beat machine and the supporting systems that unlock and manage different machine variants.
+All current machines use the generic scripts in the `MBC25/` folder, allowing any new sound pack to plug into the same core logic.
+The code targets the Horizon Worlds scripting API and is written in TypeScript.

 ## Repository layout

 ```
-InventorySystem/     Inventory and user interface scripts
+InventorySystem/          Inventory management, soundwave economy and UI
-MBC25/               Core logic for the MBC25 beat machine
+MBC25/                    Generic logic for the MBC25 beat machine
-MBC25-LUCKY/         Example machine prefab (Lucky)
+MBC25-LUCKY/              Lucky machine prefab using the generic scripts
-MBC25-SOMETA/        Example machine prefab (SoMeta)
+MBC25-SOMETA/             SoMeta machine prefab using the generic scripts
+MBC25-PHONK-E-CHEESE/     Phonk‑E‑Cheese machine prefab using the generic scripts
 ```

-The `MBC25-LUCKY` and `MBC25-SOMETA` folders contain example assets and are not covered in detail here.
-Most beginners only need to understand the `InventorySystem` and `MBC25` directories.
+The prefab folders contain audio assets and scene setups for each machine.
+Most scripting lives in `InventorySystem/` and `MBC25/`.

-## InventorySystem
+## Inventory and soundwave system

-The inventory system keeps track of which MBC25 sound packs a player has unlocked and which machine is currently active.
-Key files include:
+The inventory keeps track of which sound packs each player owns, awards **soundwave** points while music plays, and provides UIs for activating machines or purchasing new packs.
+The components communicate through events defined in [`shared-events-MBC25.ts`](InventorySystem/shared-events-MBC25.ts).

-### `shared-events-MBC25.ts`
-Defines local events used to communicate between inventory scripts and the machines.
-For example, `unlockMBC25` informs the inventory that a new pack was earned, and `changeActiveMBC` tells drop spawners which machine to show.

 ### `MBC25Inventory.ts`
-Manages per-player storage of unlocked packs using Horizon's persistent key–value store.
-It saves a JSON array under the key `MBC25Inventory:unlockedSoundPacks` and exposes helpers to look up players, print their inventory, and unlock new packs.
-Every player now begins with the `MBC25-LUCKY` and `MBC25-SOMETA` packs unlocked by default.
+Stores unlocked packs per player using a bitmask.
+When an `unlockMBC25` event arrives the component updates persistent storage, broadcasts `inventoryUpdated`, and triggers `dropMBC` so the newly unlocked machine appears immediately.

 ### `InventorySystemUI.ts`
-Provides a simple UI listing the player's unlocked packs.
-Each entry is a pressable row that requests activation of that pack; another row lets the player put away the currently active machine.
+UI listing the player’s unlocked packs.
+Selecting a pack sends `requestMBCActivation` to the manager; a separate button emits `relinquishMBC` to put away the active machine.
+The UI refreshes itself when `inventoryUpdated` or `soundwaveBalanceChanged` broadcasts occur.

 ### `MBCManager.ts`
-Ensures only one MBC25 machine is active at a time.
-It verifies that the requesting player owns the pack, drops the correct machine, and listens for relinquish events or AFK timeouts to free the machine for others.
+Coordinates which machine is active.
+It grants control when `requestMBCActivation` is received from the UI, ensuring the player owns the pack, then broadcasts `changeActiveMBC` and `activePerformerChanged`.
+When `relinquishMBC` fires or the performer goes AFK the manager clears the lock and hides the machine.

 ### `MBCDrop.ts`
-Controls spawning and visibility of the actual machine prefabs.
-When it receives a `dropMBC` or `changeActiveMBC` event with a matching pack ID, it spawns the corresponding asset and moves it into place.

-### `unlockMBCTwo.ts`
-A utility component for trigger zones.
-When a player exits the trigger it emits an `unlockMBC25` event to grant the configured pack and causes the machine to drop for that player.
+Spawns or despawns prefabs based on `dropMBC` and `changeActiveMBC` events.
+Each machine prefab has an `MBCDrop` instance configured with its pack ID so it can react when that pack becomes active.

-### Soundwave system
+### Soundwave economy
-The new soundwave point system rewards players for participating in music sessions.
-The `SoundwaveManager.ts` component tracks points over time while a machine is playing and stores the balance in persistent player data. `SoundwaveStoreUI.ts` presents a scrollable shop where players can spend their points to unlock additional beat packs. `SoundwaveStoreTrigger.ts` can be placed on a trigger volume to pop open the store when a player approaches, hiding it again when they leave.
-A low-cost `MBC25-TEST` pack is included for exercising the credit flow.
-UI toasts inform listeners and performers the first time they begin accumulating points.
+`SoundwaveManager.ts` listens for `machinePlayState` from the beat machine and for `activePerformerChanged` from the manager.
+Every minute of active listening awards points, and performers earn a bonus for each listener.
+The `soundwaveBalanceChanged` broadcast keeps UIs in sync.
+Purchases from `SoundwaveStoreUI.ts` send `purchasePackWithSoundwaves` to the manager, which validates the balance and uses `unlockMBC25` to grant the pack.  `SoundwaveStoreTrigger.ts` raises `openSoundwaveStore` when a player enters a trigger volume to show the store UI.

+### Unlock triggers
+`unlockMBCTwo.ts` is a simple trigger component that emits `unlockMBC25` when a player leaves its volume.
+It can be dropped anywhere in a world to hand out packs during gameplay.

-## MBC25 scripts
+## MBC25 machine scripts

-The `MBC25` directory contains the behavior for the beat machine itself.
-Important files include:
+The `MBC25/` folder holds the generic machine behavior shared by all prefabs.

 ### `shared-events.ts`
-Event definitions used by the machine's subsystems.
-They coordinate loop playback, color changes, and row stops across components.
+Defines machine‑internal events such as `loopTriggerEvent` and `stopRowEvent`, plus `machinePlayState` which tells external systems when music is audible.

 ### `SongManager.ts`
-Central controller that plays audio loops in sync.
-It listens for loop trigger events, cross-fades between loops, and replays active loops on a timed interval so they remain locked to the beat.

-### `LoopButtonTrigger.ts`
-Script placed on each loop button.
-It handles button color changes for idle/upcoming/playing states and broadcasts `loopTriggerEvent` when the player presses a button to queue a loop.
+Central loop scheduler.
+When a button trigger sends `loopTriggerEvent`, the manager starts or queues audio loops, keeps them in sync, and rebroadcasts `machinePlayState` whenever the machine starts or stops playing.

-### `StopButtonTrigger.ts`
+### `LoopButtonTrigger.ts` and `StopButtonTrigger.ts`
-Simple component for stop buttons.
-When a player steps off the trigger volume it emits `stopRowEvent` to stop all loops on that channel.
+Attach these to button and stop trigger gizmos in a prefab.
+Loop buttons update their colors and fire `loopTriggerEvent`; stop buttons emit `stopRowEvent` when a player steps off.

+Because the scripts are generic, new machine prefabs only need their audio gizmos wired into `SongManager` and the inventory system will handle dropping and activation automatically.

+## Event flow overview

+1. **Unlocking** – Triggers or the store emit `unlockMBC25` → `MBC25Inventory` updates storage and broadcasts `inventoryUpdated` and `dropMBC`.
+2. **Dropping machines** – `MBCDrop` instances listen for `dropMBC` and spawn the matching prefab.
+3. **Activating a machine** – The inventory UI sends `requestMBCActivation` → `MBCManager` validates ownership and broadcasts `changeActiveMBC` and `activePerformerChanged`.
+4. **Playing music** – The active prefab’s `SongManager` plays loops and emits `machinePlayState`.  `SoundwaveManager` awards soundwave points based on these events.
+5. **Purchasing packs** – The store UI dispatches `purchasePackWithSoundwaves` → `SoundwaveManager` deducts points and reuses `unlockMBC25` so the new pack drops immediately.
+6. **Relinquishing** – When `relinquishMBC` is raised, `MBCManager` clears control and broadcasts an empty `changeActiveMBC` so `MBCDrop` hides all machines.

 ## Next steps

-* Add additional sound packs by extending the inventory and manager lists.
+* Add new sound packs by defining a pack ID in `PackIdBitmask.ts`, wiring a prefab to use the generic `MBC25` scripts, and adding the pack to the store list.
-* Customize the UI in `InventorySystemUI.ts` to fit your world.
+* Customize the UI layouts in `InventorySystemUI.ts` and `SoundwaveStoreUI.ts` to fit your world’s style.
-* Explore the example machines in `MBC25-LUCKY` and `MBC25-SOMETA` for asset setup.

-This README gives only a tour of the scripts.
-The best way to learn is to open the files in your editor, place the components in a Horizon World, and experiment.
+Experiment with the scripts in Horizon Worlds to understand how the events connect and to build your own musical experiences.